bonolo1/taskmanager/README.md

 4. Open your local Integrated Development Environment (IDE) such as VSCode.
 5. Add the task_manager folder to your IDE.
 6. Open the file named task_manager.py and run.
-7. Use the program in the IDE terminal (i.e. this is where you can input the data and view output).
+7. Use the program in the IDE terminal (i.e. this is where you can input the data for the task manager and view output).

 ## Usage <a name="usage"><a>
 1. When you run your IDE, ensure that you are in the correct project directory.